bartvanhoey/FunctionalCSharp/README.md

 ### Functors (must have a Map function defined)

 Functors are types for which a suitable **Map function** is defined.
-Map should apply a function to the functor's inner value and do nothing else.
+Map should apply a function to the container's inner value and do nothing else (no side effects).

 Map: (C<T>, (T -> R)) -> C(R)
 Map: (IEnumerable<T>, (T -> R)) -> IEnumerable<R>)